AlexBocken/muccadoro/README.md

 *   Two pomodoro timers possible, second one can be used via setting `$2` to `f` (for freetime in this case)
 *   Easily able to display time in your statusbar
+*   Added small scripts for easy execution of timer with a log-file

 [SIGTSTP]: https://www.gnu.org/software/libc/manual/html_node/Job-Control-Signals
 [SIGINT]: https://www.gnu.org/software/libc/manual/html_node/Termination-Signals